dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/contract.md

 - `name` and `data_type` for every column
 - additional [`constraints`](resource-properties/constraints), as supported for this materialization + data platform

-The `data_type` defined in your yaml file should match a data type recognized by your data platform. dbt does not do any type aliasing itself; if your data platform recognizes both `int` and `integer` as corresponding to the same type, then they will return a match.
+The `data_type` defined in your yaml file must match a data type your data platform recognizes. dbt does not do any type aliasing itself; if your data platform recognizes both `int` and `integer` as corresponding to the same type, then they will return a match.

 ## Example